Can I Teach My Child To Be A Mindful Eater? Let’s break this down a little. What exactly is a mindful eater?

 10. Discuss how incredible the entire process from seeds to harvest is.

-Eating a meal should be a savoring experience, not just an energy-inducing moment.
+Eating a meal should be a savouring experience, not just an energy-inducing moment.

-For more tips on how to have fun in the kitchen with your little sous chef visit, www.n4hk-esar.com.
+For more tips on having fun in the kitchen with your little sous chef, visit www.n4hk-esar.com.

 Disclaimer: This is a paid partnership with Nestle – Nestlé for Healthier Kids